 Funny and Random Story: I even went on a first date, only using Google translate to communicate.
 It was a little challenging but so much fun too.
 Oh well!
 He was cute and a gentleman.
 I guess that worked!
 Just one example of a solo female traveler adventure in Turkey.

 Turkey has two main influences: European and Asian

-It’s fairly easy to obtain a visa to enter Turkey
+It’s fairly easy and quick to obtain a visa to enter Turkey

 Yes, you do need a visa to enter Turkey, but it’s super easy to obtain.
 You can get it online or on the spot at the airport (or in my case at the border, since I entered Turkey on a bus from Varna Bulgaria to Istanbul).
 As someone with an American passport, I paid $25 on the spot, but costs will vary by country.